 Our cost of revenue is derived from platform costs which are related to the various expenses incurred by the company to support and maintain the AVOD and SVOD networks.
 These costs are comprised of hosting and bandwidth costs, website traffic costs, royalty fees, and music costs.
 Also, included in cost of revenue are advertisement representation fees earned by our advertising representation partners ("Ad Rep Partners") and license fees payable to third parties and the related amortization associated with programming rights.
 Also included in our cost of revenue is the amortization of capitalized programming and film library costs relating to both television and short-form online videos as well as film library costs.
 We record cost of revenue based on the individual-film-forecast method.
 This method requires costs to be amortized in the proportion that the current period's revenue bears to management's estimate of ultimate revenue expected to be recognized from each production or film.
-Our costs are fixed for each series before we begin production.
 We have a growing list of independent production companies that we work with.
 We generally acquire distribution rights of our films covering periods of ten or more years.
-Cost of revenue also includes distribution costs for television series and films and non-cash amortization of film library costs.
+Cost of revenue also includes distribution costs for television series and films and amortization of film library costs.